 Montana

-Montana fertility insurance offers some vague help as long as you get your insurance through an HMO.
+Montana fertility insurance offers some vague help as long as you get your insurance through an HMO (Health Maintenance Organization, a type of health insurance plan known for lower costs and a focus on preventive care).
 But unfortunately, there’s no definition of infertility that’s given in the law and no description of the type of services that need to be covered.
 So, it appears to pay only lip service here.
-Anyone with non-HMO insurance has absolutely no coverage.
+Anyone with non-HMO insurance has absolutely no coverage and self-insured employers and religious employers are exempt.

 Nebraska